Why Windows Develop Water Leak Problems

 Common exterior-related causes include:

-- Gaps where siding meets the window frame
+- Gaps where trim, J-channel, siding, or cladding meets the window opening

 To better understand how to evaluate visible damage around window openings, see how to inspect window frames for water damage.